-Once you decide on the channel you want to try out, the next step is to set it up.
+Once you decide on the channel you want to try out, the next step with multichannel retailing is to set it up with software that lets you sell across multiple sales channels.
 Here’s how to get started with some of the most popular eCommerce tools from Square:

 - Set up an online store

 You also want to make sure that the channel you choose either works with your existing systems or it comes with the tools you need to count inventory and fulfill orders.
 This is crucial to look into before orders start flowing in, because if you don’t have the systems set up you won’t be able to process and fulfill any orders.
 Keep an eye out for the following capabilities and features when looking for tools that help you sell in multiple ways:

 - Shipping capabilities